iapotheca/kroll-data-stripper/README.md

 This will take the RxForDrugDoctorGroups report and takes out all the data other than Din, Fill Date, Fill Quantity, and Rx#

 ## Installation
+Create a folder - call it what ever you'd like.

 ## Usage